dapplets/dapplet-docs/docs/ex08-site-adapter.md

 }
 ```

-Add styles for the element depending on the insertion point.
+Add styles for the widget depending on the context.

 ```ts
 let stylesAdded = false;